lealceldeiro/gems/CleanCode/Chapter13/README.md

 *Recommendation*: Review the classes available to you.
 In the case of Java, become familiar with `java.util.concurrent`, `java.util.concurrent.atomic`, `java.util.concurrent.locks`.

 ## Know Your Execution Models

+### Producer-Consumer

+One or more producer threads create some work and place it in a buffer or queue.
+One or more consumer threads acquire that work from the queue and complete it.
+The queue between the producers and consumers is a _bound resource_.

+### Readers-Writers

+When you have a shared resource that primarily serves as a source of information for readers, but which is occasionally updated by writers, throughput is an issue.

+### Dining Philosophers

+Takins as reference the [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem), replace philosophers with threads and forks with resources and this problem is similar to many enterprise applications in which processes compete for resources.
+Unless carefully designed, systems that compete in this way can experience deadlock, livelock, throughput, and efficiency degradation.

+*Recommendation*: Learn these basic algorithms and understand their solutions.

+## Beware Dependencies Between Synchronized Methods